-Merrill is a privacy and information security attorney and technologist.
-Previously, she served in government as an attorney at the Federal Trade Commission, where she worked on a variety of consumer protection matters including data security, privacy and deceptive marketing and advertising.
+Merrill is a data protection officer, privacy and information security lawyer, and technologist.
+Previously, she was at Electronic Arts (EA), and she served in government as an attorney at the Federal Trade Commission, where she worked on a variety of consumer protection matters including data security, privacy and deceptive marketing and advertising.
 She runs the Crypto and Privacy Village, which appears at the DEF CON conference each year.

 Mickos is CEO of HackerOne, the leading provider worldwide of hacker-powered security.
 HackerOne operates the Hack the Pentagon program that has enabled the Defense Department to identify and fix 3,600 security vulnerabilities faster and at lower cost than using any other method.
 Previously, Marten served as senior vice president and general manager at Hewlett-Packard and at Sun Microsystems, and as CEO of Eucalyptus Systems and MySQL AB.